AriAlavi/rShell/README.md

 * The exit command subclass will terminate the program.

+* The test command subclass will check if the given file name exists (-e), is a directory (-d), or if it is a regular file (-f).
+If no flag is passed in, the -e flag is assumed by default.
+Additionally, tests commands will have a symbolic equivalent, "[]" that will work in place of the actual command "test". **For example, "[-d directory_1]".**

 **Connector Classes**:
 The connector classes will be the classes which determine if the command will actually be ran.
 The connector also has a pointer to its next connector and will call its execute with the result of its current execution passed in as an argument.